Bee and Butterfly Haven at Holy Trinity Churchyard

 In addition in late 2019 it was found that the top of the walls of the ruin of Holy Trinity Church are unstable.
 Until repair work can be done, signs have been erected to stop people entering the main part of the ruin, though the tower is safe and so the bells can continue to be rung.

-The church remains open for private prayer as below.
+The church is open for private prayer as below.

 St Luke's is usually open for private prayer from 11am to 3pm, weekdays only.
 Please note that to ensure we comply with the Government guidelines, only one person (or members of one household) at a time will be allowed in the prayer chapel, (though with another waiting area available), and there will be instructions about use of seats, the supplied sheet of suggested prayers, hygiene, etc.

-Worship at home using online services - to watch any previous or upcoming services click here.
+Worship at home using online services - to watch any previous or upcoming services, Bible studies, etc., click here.
 (Scroll to left and right to find the service you want.
-If using a phone you may need to go to the YouTube app, home page, search for Laura McAdam and then click on her photo - the one with a clerical collar).
+Earlier videos can be found using the videos and playlists tabs).

 The current weekly programme is as follows: